Higher Order Rigidity and Energy: Rigidity certificates from energy analysis

 At this point we have the setup to prove Theorem~\ref{thm:main2}.
 The argument is structurally similar to the proof of Theorems \ref{thm:main0} and \ref{thm:main}.

 \begin{proof}[Proof of Theorem~\ref{thm:main2}] Let $(G,\p)$ be as in the statement and let $E$ be an energy that is stiff-bar at $\p$.
+The framework $(G,\p)$ has a $(1,k-1)$-flex which we can choose such that $|\a^{(1)}|=1$ (using a reparameterization in $t$), and $\a^{(j)} \in \overline{K}$ for $j>1$ (using Lemma~\ref{lem:kcomp}).

 Since $(G,\p)$ has a $(1,k-1)$-flex, by Theorem \ref{thm:coin}, it has a $(1,2k-2)$ $E$-flex.
 Thus, from Lemma~\ref{lem:eflex}, the rigidity order of $(G,\p)$ must be at least $k$.
-Additionally, we may apply Lemma \ref{lem:standInd} to conclude that the family of trajectories $\{\delta\p(t;y_0,\p^{(k)})\}$ is indicative at order $2k$ for the function $f$ at the origin.
+Additionally, we may apply Lemma \ref{lem:standInd} to conclude that the family of trajectories $\{\delta\p(t;\alpha,\a^{(k)})\}$ is indicative at order $2k$ for the function $f$ at the origin.

 Suppose that the rigidity order of $(G,\p)$ is greater than $k$.
 This implies that $f$ does not grow always-$2k$-quickly at the origin.
-Because the trajectories $\{\delta\p(t;y_0,\p^{(k)})\}$ are indicative at order $2k$ for $f$ at the origin and $f$ is non-negative, Proposition \ref{prop:indic} implies that, for some parameters $y_0$ and $\p^{(k)}_0$, $f(\delta\p(t;y_0, \p^{(k)}_0)$ vanishes through order $2k$.
-Hence, $\delta\p(t;y_0, \p^{(k)}_0$ is a $(j,2k)$ $f$-flex for some $j$.
-By Lemma \ref{lem:isactiveK}, we have $y_0\neq 0$, so $\delta\p(t;y_0, \p^{(k)}_0)$ is a $(1,2k)$ $f$-flex at the origin.
+Because the trajectories $\{\delta\p(t;\alpha,\a^{(k)})\}$ are indicative at order $2k$ for $f$ at the origin and $f$ is non-negative, Proposition \ref{prop:indic} implies that, for some parameters $\alpha$ and $\a^{(k)}$, $f(\delta\p(t;\alpha, \a^{(k)}))$ vanishes through order $2k$.
+Hence, $\delta\p(t;\alpha, \a^{(k)})$ is a $(j,2k)$ $f$-flex for some $j$.
+By Lemma \ref{lem:isactiveK}, we have $\alpha\neq 0$, so $\delta\p(t;\alpha, \a^{(k)})$ is a $(1,2k)$ $f$-flex at the origin.

-The definition of $f$ then implies that $\p(t) = \p + \delta\p(t;y_0, \p^{(k)}_0)$ is a $(1,2k)$ $E$-flex of $(G,\p)$.
+The definition of $f$ then implies that $\p(t) = \p + \delta\p(t;\alpha, \a^{(k)})$ is a $(1,2k)$ $E$-flex of $(G,\p)$.
 Finally, by Theorem \ref{thm:coin}, $\p(t)$ is a $(1,k)$-flex of $(G,\p)$.
 This is the contrapositive of the first part.

 For the second part, if $(G,\p)$ has a $(1,k)$-flex, then Theorem \ref{thm:coin} implies that it has a $(1,2k)$ $E$-flex.
 Lemma \ref{lem:eflex} then implies that $E$ grows sometimes-$2k+2$-slowly at $\p$.
 Hence, if $(G,\p)$ is rigid, its rigidity order is at least $k+1$. \end{proof}